 Instructions

-- Cook the onion and jalapeño with a pinch of salt until the onion starts to become translucent.
+- In a Dutch oven or large saucepan over medium heat, cook the onion and jalapeño with a pinch of salt until the onion starts to become translucent.
 For oil-free cooking add a tablespoon of water at a time if the onion sticks to prevent burning (or use a neutral-tasting oil).

 - Blend half of the curry to make it creamy; use an immersion blender, a regular blender, or mash some of the pieces of squash with a spoon against the side of the pot.